 While whole-class feedback can be effective on interpretive tasks that often have right or wrong answers, students need specific, individualized feedback to improve their performance on this mode.
 While I am able to provide some feedback as I circulate among the students during these activities, I think I could provide more global feedback if each student had an opportunity to receive feedback on the entirety of their performance.
 Therefore, my plan is to provide each student an opportunity to be formatively assessed on the same prompt they will have on the IPA, although with a different partner in order to maintain spontaneity on the summative task.
 I will then use this document to provide feedback, an opportunity for goal-setting and a means of self-reflection for the students.
 As the document shows, the students will check the level of proficiency that their formative performance demonstrated (see note below).
 They will then check which steps they need to take to improve on their performance on the IPA, based on the feedback given on the rubric on the back of the page.
-In cases where I have suggested additional practice on vocabulary and grammatical structures, this document provides opportunities for individualized interactive practice.
 I will then assess their performance on the IPA using the rubric on the second (identical) rubric.
 After the IPA, the students will complete the reflection portion of the document which I will then file until the next round of IPA’s.
 (I might end up making the process digital, rather than paper and pencil.)
 I am hoping that the requiring the students to choose action steps, simplifying the rubrics and providing an opportunity for reflection will help close the feedback loop on interpersonal assessments.

 I will follow this same process for the presentational task of the IPA.
 Using either the presentational speaking or presentational writing feedback form, the students will again record their formative proficiency level, create an action plan and then reflect on whether they were able to achieve their proficiency goal.